Superrehtard/old_diaspora_wiki/Federation-Message-Semantics.md

 * `<raw_message>` is the text of the message that Alice wants to send out.
 Note that the text of this message must be made suitable for XML using any appropriate escaping scheme.
 For example, unsafe characters like `<` and `>` could be translated into their corresponding XML entities like `&lt;` and `&gt;`.
 Or the CDATA method could be used.
 (See the [XML specification](http://www.w3.org/TR/2006/REC-xml11-20060816/#syntax))
 * `<guid>` is a string of 16 hexadecimal digits.
 Alice's pod MUST choose a new GUID for each status message, and MUST retain the guid, to receive responses to the post.
-* `<diaspora_handle>` is Alice's [[Webfinger address|Diaspora's federation protocol#Discovery]].
+* `<diaspora_handle>` is Alice's [[Webfinger address|Federation Protocol Overview#Discovery]].
 * `<public>` is the string "true" or "false".
 If it is set to "true", then Bob MAY share Alice's post with others.
-If the string is "false", then Bob SHOULD NOT share the post with others. (although Alip as a _separate_ salmon slap for _each_ of the intended recipients and send it to each recipient according to the methods described in [[Diaspora's federation protocol]].
+If the string is "false", then Bob SHOULD NOT share the post with others. (although Alip as a _separate_ salmon slap for _each_ of the intended recipients and send it to each recipient according to the methods described in [[Diaspora's federation protocol|Federation Protocol Overview]].
 Note that if Alice is sending the message to Bob and Diego, she MUST send separate salmon slaps for each recipient, even if Bob and Diego live on the same pod.
-This is because the slap MUST be encrypted separately for each recipient (encrypted according to the rules in [[Diaspora's federation protocol]]).
+This is because the slap MUST be encrypted separately for each recipient (encrypted according to the rules in [[Diaspora's federation protocol|Federation Protocol Overview]]).

 ### Public status updates

 If Alice wants her post to be public, she MAY choose to share her post on other systems or services.
 For example, the reference implementation allows Alice to mark a post as public.
-The post is then be available to the world on an [[ActivityStream|Diaspora's federation protocol#ActivityStream of public posts]].
+The post is then be available to the world on an [[ActivityStream|Federation Protocol Overview#ActivityStream of public posts]].

 However, even if the post is made public, Alice MUST encrypt the salmon slaps that she sends to the specifically-intended recipients.